-[This post starts a multi-part series on the new 199(A) deduction.
+[This post is part of a multi-part series on the new 199(A) deduction.
 Be sure and check out our blog during the second week of each month to see the next case study.
 If you are looking for the basics of what this deduction is, please check out this post.]

-Today’s case study is going to look at how marital status impacts the 199(A) deduction for physicians who earn their income as 1099 contractors.
+Today’s case study is going to look at how the 199(A) deduction varies depending on the type of business being operated.
 Continue reading